-CAUTION: If you suspect the presence of hydrogen sulfide or an abnormal oxygen concentration in the monitoring environment, use the calibration kit and the zero air calibration cylinder to introduce "fresh air" to the sensor and verify an accurate zero setting.
-See "Calibration, Oxygen Sensor" on page 19 and "Calibration, H2S Sensor" on page 20 for instructions on using a zero air calibration cylinder for setting the zero reading.
+CAUTION: If you suspect the presence of combustible gas in the monitoring environment, use the calibration kit and the zero air calibration cylinder to introduce "fresh air" to the sensor and verify an accurate zero setting.
+See "Calibration" on page 18 for instructions on using a zero air calibration cylinder for setting the zero reading.

-1. Verify that the sample-draw detector is sampling a fresh air environment (environment known to be free of toxic gas and of normal oxygen concentration, 20.9%).
+1. Verify that the sample-draw detector is sampling a fresh air environment (environment known to be free of combustible gas).
 2. Open the housing door.
 3. Set a voltmeter to measure in the millivolt (mV) range.
-4. Plug the voltmeter leads into the test points on the H2S amplifier.
+4. Plug the voltmeter leads into the test points on the amplifier.
 Plug the positive lead into the red (+) test point; plug the negative lead into the black (-) test point.
-5. Verify a voltmeter reading of 100 mV (± 2 mV).
-6. If necessary, use a small flat-blade screwdriver to adjust the zero potentiometer until the voltmeter reading is 100 mV (± 2 mV).
-7. Remove the voltmeter leads from the H2S amplifier's test points.
+5. Verify a voltmeter reading of 100 mV ( $\pm$ 2 mV).

+6. If necessary, use a small flat-blade screwdriver to adjust the zero potentiometer until the voltmeter reading is 100 mV ( $\pm 2$ mV).
+7. Remove the voltmeter leads from the test points.
 8. Close the housing door.
-9. Verify a reading of 20.9% for the oxygen channel on the controller display screen.
-If the display reading is 20.9%, start up is complete.
-The sample-draw detector is in normal operation.
-If the display reading is not 20.9%, continue with step 10.
-10. Perform a zero (fresh air) operation on the oxygen channel at the controller.
-See "Setting the Fresh Air Reading" on page 19 and the controller operator's manual for instructions to perform a zero (fresh air) operation.